Why is this important?

 Same-sex female couples and the mother’s partner’s name

-If a child’s mother and her female partner are civil partners, the mother conceived the child by donor insemination or fertility treatment on or after 6 April 2009, and the mother’s civil partner is the child’s legal parent, both the mother and her partner’s names must be included on the birth certificate.
+When a child’s mother and her female partner are civil partners or married, the mother conceived the child by donor insemination or fertility treatment on or after 6 April 2009, and the mother’s civil partner or spouse is the child’s legal parent, both the mother and her civil partner or spouse’s names must be included on the birth certificate.

 Correcting mistakes on a birth certificate